mariojvargas/csg-aks-training/labs/day1-labs/05-kubernetes-ui.md

     $ az login
     ```

 2. Once you're logged in to Azure, verify the resource group `cbus-aks-training` is listed.
 The funky query syntax you're seeing below is called [JMESPath](http://jmespath.org/)--*Believe me...
-It took me a while to figure out the propery query without recourse to `grep`. :-)*
+It took me a while to figure out the proper query without recourse to `grep`. :-)*

     ```bash
     $ az group list --query "[?name=='cbus-aks-training']" --output table